-A handwritten note lets the bereaved know you care.
-It will lessen their sense of isolation.
-Acknowledging their grief makes them feel their pain is an appropriate response to their loss.
+A handwritten note lets the bereaved know you care and it will lessen their sense of isolation.
+Acknowledging their grief helps them understand that their pain is an appropriate response to their loss.
 And it does not really matter if the note arrives one week or thirty after the death.
 Here are some guidelines:

 - Begin by communicating your sympathy or sadness at their loss.